Oriavchyk

-The first written mention dates back to year 1540.
+The first written mention dates back to 1540.

 Until 18 July 2020, Oriavchyk belonged to Skole Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
+The raion was abolished in July 2020 as part of Ukraine's administrative reform, which reduced the number of raions in Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Attractions

 The village has two designated monuments of architecture of Stryi Raion.